-- Improved movement: Hip revision surgery restores your range of motion and helps you move around without having to endure excruciating pain.
+- Improved movement: Hip revision surgery restores your range of motion and helps you move around without enduring excruciating pain.

-- Improvement of one’s quality of life: Hip pain can hinder you from participating in your favorite activities.
-However, after a successful hip revision surgery and recovery, you can again partake in your favorite activities.
+- Improve one's quality of life: Hip pain can hinder you from participating in your favourite activities.
+However, after a successful hip revision surgery and recovery, you can again partake in your favourite activities.

 - Before a hip revision, you may limp while walking, and there might be noticeable differences between your legs.
 However, hip revision surgery can improve the appearance of your hips and legs.

 The recovery period from a hip revision surgery differs depending on the individual.
 Although, you should be able to return to most of your everyday activities in three months.
 Hip revision surgery might be the solution to the pain, discomfort, and limitations you have been experiencing since your hip replacement surgery.